Here are answers to some of the questions we’ve been asked. Don’t see the answer here? Ask away!

 Every Tuesday from September to mid-June, 7:30 – 9:30 at St. Margaret’s Cedar Cottage Anglican Church, 1530 E. 22nd Avenue (at Dumfries, near the corner of Kingsway and Knight), Vancouver.
-The first rehearsal in the fall is usually the Tuesday after Labour Day.
-We also usually have a weekend retreat (Friday evening to Saturday mid-afternoon) once per term.
+We usually have a weekend retreat once per term.

-Do I have to identify as LGBTQ+ to sing with you?
+Do I have to be gay to sing with you?

 Is there an audition?

 No!
-(Though if you would like some advice on which section or part to sing, the director would be happy to spend a few minutes with you at the piano.)
-You will never be asked to sing alone, though there are opportunities if you decide you want to try a solo.
+You will never be asked to sing alone, unless you decide you want to try a solo.
+(Though if you would like some advice on which part to sing, the director would be happy to spend a few minutes with you at the piano.)

 Do I have to be able to read music?